 About a quote from David Lynch

-« You know, John, this country is in pretty bad shape when a human scum can walk across your lawn, and they put YOU in jail if you shoot’em »…(see the link at the bottom of this page).
+« You know, John, this country is in pretty bad shape when a human scum can walk across your lawn, and they put YOU in jail if you shoot’em. »

 Did he really say that ?
-DL himself seeing humanity’s problem and actual gap in between the ones who want and the one who can’t or even doesn’t want as a matter of civil war ?
+DL himself seeing humanity’s problematic and actual gap in between the ones who want and the one who can’t or even don’t want as a matter of civil war ?
 I agree you have to shape up and I also believe in merit, I can blame lazyness or lack of perspective.
 Furthermore I’m not even able to draw a line in between aestetic or pragmatic world views : I take for sure that aestic IS pragmatic, a difference most people use to « excuse » artists when they go crazy (e.g. Houellebecq).
 But what the hell ?
 A gunshot, lethal one, a lawn, some human scum, jail ?!
 It’s a tough loss to take from the transcendental director…

 Art is everything or nothing, in no way it is something apart from the World, another world you would pay a visit to sometimes to get relieved from this one : I litteraly hate this approach to art, this is for me the worst and most dangerous lie about it, because it’s a way to reduce art to something innocent, to nothing.